Fiona-1981/js-swim-selector/README.md

 obviously only one course, gender and times.
 I feel a dropdown coming on...
 The \
 joy of thinking aloud in a README!

+Update 19/07/2023: I will indeed be introducing dropdowns to the front end.

 Also, there are the data types to be considered.
 Text for stroke, smallint for\
 distance, course and gender could be text, but could be boolean?
 Time is the most\
 challenging, and indeed the most important data type.
 Trawling of the PostgreSQL\